 Surprisingly, yes.
 It turns out unemployed people can indeed apply and qualify for payday loans.

-But, get this – it’s not all good news.
-Such a loan comes with a huge caveat — one that could
+But despite this, it’s not all good news.
+Payday loans comes with a huge caveat — one that could

 ultimately prove to be your biggest financial undoing.